Our Lean-Agile Approach

-In order to migrate to an Agile approach, organisations and executive management need to make crucial strategic decisions at the very start.
+In order to migrate to an Lean-Agile approach, organisations and executive management need to make crucial strategic decisions at the very start.

-2. TRAINING: Bring Agile Skills To All Team Members
+2. SKILL TRAINING: Bring Lean-Agile Skills To All Team Members

 Many organisations send selected managers and leads to a Certified Scrum Master (CSM) course.
 This training seems attractive because of the obtained certification but unfortunately these classes are textbook based.
 As a result, many new Lean-Agile teams have failed in their adoption because the acquired knowledge was too shallow, and the rest of the team was never trained properly.
 At SoftO2, more than 30% our Lean-Agile engagements have originated from these failed attempts.

-SoftO2 therefore decided to create a complete Lean-Agile course portfolio that serves both Lean-Agile teams, coaches, and individual roles—POs, Scrum Masters, business analysts, developers, test developers, functional testers, and QA specialists.
+SoftO2 therefore decided to design an experience-based Lean-Agile course portfolio that serves both Lean-Agile teams, coaches, and individual roles—POs, Scrum Masters, business analysts, developers, test developers, functional testers, QA specialists, and even HRs.
 All our courses were authored by expert practitioners and include a high amount of hands-on exercises and cases.
 The result is that trainees can immediately apply the new skills in the real world.

 During the Lean-Agile transformation & adoption, changes in roles, mindset, processes and tools are drastic.
 It is therefore natural to guide and adjust during the initial Lean-Agile execution.
 An experienced Lean-Agile coach can facilitate enormously in overcoming these challenges.
 SoftO2 offers Lean-Agile coaching, with a polished coaching methodology, and we can perform this need-based rather than time-based, onsite or remotely.

-4. LEAN-AGILE SCALING & DEVOPS: Extend Agile to the entire organisation
+4. LEAN-AGILE SCALING & DEVOPS: Extend Lean-Agile to the entire organisation